The Ultimate Guide to a REVS Check

 Access Time

-Why a REVS Check Matters When You Buy a Used Car?
+Why It Matters When Buying a Used Car

-• The previous owner may still owe finance on the car..
+• The previous owner may still owe finance on the vehicle

 • The car may have a hidden written-off history, reported stolen, safety issues or odometer tampering.